arvindth/pr_releasenotes/README.md

 See the [examples folder](examples) for some sample yaml configuration files.

+### Running as part of a release build

+This tool can be invoked right after a release build to automatically add release notes to a newly created release.

+#### Regular releases

+For regular releases where a previous release already exists, and a new release is being created, this tool can be invoked after the release is built by using the following form:

+    $ pr_releasenotes --repo <user/repo> --token <token> --end <current_release_tag>

+The tool will set the start_tag to the latest tagged release prior to this one and generate release notes from that last release till the current one.

+#### Initial release

+For the initial release from a repo, there is no previous release, so the tool must be run with an explicit start sha:

+    $ pr_releasenotes --repo <user/repo> --token <token> --start <commit_sha> --end <current_release_tag>

+Both the `--start` and `--end` parameters support sha values as well as tags, so release notes can be generated between any two tags or commits.

 ### Github token permissions

 This tool does require a github token since it accesses the github api.
 However any token created should have only as many, or rather as few, permissions as needed.